William Villiers Brown

-William Villiers Brown (1843 – 29 April 1915) was an Australian politician.
+William Villiers Brown (c.
+1843 – 29 April 1915) was an Australian politician.
 He was a member of the Queensland Legislative Assembly and the Queensland Legislative Council.

 Public life

 Brown was the member for Townsville in the Legislative Assembly of Queensland from 1885 to 1888 and from 1891 to 1893.

 He was appointed a member of the Queensland Legislative Council from 1901 to his death in 1915.
 He served as a minister without portfolio in Robert Philp's government from 1907 to 1908.

 Later life

 Brown died on 29 April 1915 and was buried in Toowong Cemetery.